 The two files

-/etc/shadow are very important on Linux because they keep some users accounts informations.
+/etc/shadow are very important on Linux because they keep some users account information.
 You need to pay attention when editing theses files.